datea/datea-api/doc/AccountApi.md

 if your domain is whitelisted, and you provided a url to deal with password reset, have the user enter his/her new password twice, check if both fields against each other, and then:

-Send a Ajax JSON POST to : */api/v2/account/reset-password-confirm/* with
+Send a POST to : */api/v2/account/reset-password-confirm/* with

 	{
 		password: <new password entered by user>,